-Lift the bottom shield off the computer, being careful where it might catch on the tape.
+Lift the bottom shield off the computer.

 4. Note: The two springs in the battery compartment can become loose.
 When reassembling the computer, make sure that the two springs are in place before installing the bottom case.
 Each spring has grease on the coils, and each has a plastic cap on one end.
 Make sure the cap fits securely on the spring, and the curved side of the cap is positioned against the inner frame.